ComedicChimera/chai-lang.dev/static/markdown/guide/chapter9.md

         }
     }

-By its very definition, finalizers are unable to called explicitly and instead are called implicitly by the compiler.
+By its very definition, finalizers are unable to be called explicitly and instead are called implicitly by the compiler.

 ## Ownership as a Responsibility